WejdanMjd/neural-estimators-for-sst/README.md

 ![Julia](https://img.shields.io/badge/Julia-1.12-blue)

-Likelihood-free inference for spatio-temporal Gaussian random fields using amortized neural Bayes estimators.
+Likelihood-free parameter inference for simulated spatio-temporal Gaussian random fields using amortized neural estimators.

 ## Overview

 This repository presents a proof-of-concept application of Neural Bayes Estimators (NBE) for simulation-based inference in a spatio-temporal Gaussian random field model motivated by sea surface temperature (SST) dynamics.

-The goal is to infer two model parameters from simulated SST fields: a spatial range parameter controlling spatial dependence, and a temporal dependence parameter controlling AR(1) dynamics.
+The goal is to infer two model parameters from simulated SST-like fields: a spatial range parameter controlling spatial dependence, and a temporal dependence parameter controlling AR(1) dynamics.
 The full pipeline includes data simulation, preprocessing, GPU-based neural estimator training, and parameter recovery assessment using NeuralEstimators.jl.

 ---